Spotlight

 Toski joined the PGA Tour in 1949 and quickly made his mark, winning his first tournament, the Insurance City Open, in 1953.
 His standout year came in 1954, when he claimed four victories, including the prestigious World Championship of Golf, which offered a then-record $50,000 first prize.
 That win, along with a subsequent $50,000 exhibition contract, cemented his status as the PGA Tour’s leading money winner for the year, despite his slight frame—earning him the nickname “Mouse” from Sam Snead due to his 118-pound stature and powerful drives.

 At age 30, Toski stepped away from full-time touring to focus on family, transitioning into a club professional role while still competing occasionally.
-Later, he gained widespread recognition as a golf instructor, coaching notable players like Tom Kite, Judy Rankin, and Bruce Crampton.
+Later, he gained widespread recognition as a golf instructor, coaching notable players like Tom Kite, Judy Rankin, and Birdie Kim.
 His teaching philosophy, emphasizing the “feel” of the swing, influenced generations of golfers and instructors.
 Toski authored several instructional books, produced early golf videos, and was a familiar voice on NBC Sports golf broadcasts in the 1980s.